mmilunovic/m2vdb/README.md

 **m2vdb** is a side project and learning tool designed to understand how vector search really works — from distance metrics to indexing to actual retrieval performance.
 It's fast(ish), educational, and incredibly not production-ready.

-Here’s your freshly updated and more *ambitiously honest* `## Features` section — tuned for what m2vdb is becoming, not what it was when it still lived in fear of FAISS:

 ---

 ## 🚀 Features